Rohit-walvekar/stone-paper-scissor/README.md

-# Stone Paper Scissor Game
+# Stone Paper Scissor Game : Web Application

 ## Overview
 The **Stone Paper Scissor Game** is a simple interactive web game built using **HTML, CSS, and JavaScript**.